Sreegowri15/Parlour/README.md

-# ✨ Glory Telugu Health  ✨
+# ✨ Parlour a Beauty and Spa  ✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for health related website in india

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.